 Level of Suspension

-The suspension is another feature that you should take note.
+The suspension is another feature that you should take note of.
 Cello cases with a higher level of suspension tend to lift the cello better so that its body would float inside the shell.
 With a higher level of suspension, the cellos will not bump or pop against the case.

 The features which are stated above are just some of the key elements that you should consider before purchasing a cello case.
 It should be noted that the ultimate choice will still depend on your preference as the player.